 AMENDED AND RESTATED 1999 STOCK OPTION PLAN.
 We have reserved for issuance 2,145,515 shares of common stock under our Amended and Restated 1999 Stock Option Plan, subject to adjustment for stock splits or similar corporate events.
-Our Amended and Restated 1999 Stock Option Plan provides for the granting of options to purchase shares of our common stock to any of our employees or consultants.
+Our Amended and Restated 1999 Stock Option Plan provides for the granting of options to purchase shares of our common stock to any of our employees or consultants and our non-employee directors.
 Each stock option granted under our Amended and Restated 1999 Stock Option Plan is either intended to qualify as an incentive stock option or is a non-qualified stock option.
 The plan is currently administered by the compensation committee of our board of directors.
-The exercise price of options granted under our Amended and Restated 1999 Stock Option Plan is determined by the committee, except that in the case of substitute options, the exercise price cannot be less than 100% of the fair market value of the common stock on the date of the grant.
+The exercise price of options granted under our Amended and Restated 1999 Stock Option Plan is determined by the committee.
 In the case of incentive stock options granted to ten percent stockholders, the exercise price cannot be less than 110% of the fair market value of the common stock.
 In the event of a change of control of our company, stock options granted and not previously exercisable, will become exercisable unless the committee determines in good faith that an alternative option will be substituted.
-Under our Amended and Restated 1999 Stock Option Plan, options to purchase 980,818 shares of common stock are currently outstanding.
+Under our Amended and Restated 1999 Stock Option Plan, options to purchase 1,226,817 shares of common stock were outstanding as of February 28, 2002.

-AMENDED AND RESTATED EOUITY PARTICIPATION PLAN.
+AMENDED AND RESTATED EQUITY PARTICIPATION PLAN.
 We have reserved for issuance 2,252,486 shares of common stock under our Amended and Restated Equity Participation Plan, subject to adjustment for stock splits or similar corporate events.
 Our Amended and Restated Equity Participation Plan provides for the granting of options to purchase shares of our common stock to key management employees of our company and our affiliates.
 Each stock option granted under our Amended and Restated Equity Participation Plan is either intended to qualify as an incentive stock option or is a non-qualified stock option.
 The exercise price of options granted under our Amended and Restated Equity Participation Plan is divided into five tranches ranging from 100 percent to 300 percent of the fair market value of the common stock on the date of grant.
 However, for incentive stock options granted to ten percent stockholders, the exercise price in the first tranche cannot be less than 110 percent of the fair market value of the common stock on the date of grant.
 The plan is currently administered by the compensation committee of our board of directors.
 In the event of a change in control of our company, stock options granted and not previously exercisable, will become exercisable unless the committee determines in good faith that an alternative option will be substituted.
-Under our Amended and Restated Equity Participation Plan, options to purchase 2,252,479 shares of common stock are currently outstanding.
+Under our Amended and Restated Equity Participation Plan, options to purchase 2,252,479 shares of common stock were outstanding as of February 28, 2002.